surajbharadwaj17/datascience-models/the-big3/README.md

 Anime% - The overall contribution of that particular Arc in the Anime BigThree- Contains the name of the Anime to which the Arc belongs.
 ```

+### Problem Statement:
+* What makes these 3 animes different?
+* Compare each animes in terms of each attributes
+* Explore and visualize